The Silver Dove: Background

-Throughout his literary career, Bely was occupied with the conflict of 'East and West', conflicts between the intelligentsia and the folk, as well as the struggle between the forces of light and dark.
-The novel was to be the first volume in a projected trilogy East or West, Bely's first attempt to the conflicts.
-Virtually every crisis that preoccupied Belyi's mind between 1906 and 1909 was reflected in the novel, from the failed revolution of 1905 to debacle of his love affair with Alexander Blok's wife.
+Throughout his literary career, Bely was occupied with the conflict of "East and West", conflicts between the intelligentsia and the folk, as well as the struggle between the forces of light and dark.
+The novel was to be the first volume in a projected trilogy, East or West, Bely's first attempt to the conflicts.
+Virtually every crisis that preoccupied Bely's mind between 1906 and 1909 was reflected in the novel, from the failed revolution of 1905 to debacle of his love affair with Alexander Blok's wife.
 Bely himself characterised his first novel with "sense of impending destruction".

 Before The Silver Dove appeared as a separate book in 1910, it was serialized in Vesy in 1909.
 Its publication coincided with the appearance of Symbolism, a collection of essays, wherein Bely attempted to formulate his own and the Symbolist aesthetic credo.

 Daryalsky and some other characters of the novel appear or are being mentioned in Petersburg.

 Plot

-The book is about a secret Russian folk sect called the Doves (similar to the Khlysts, popular in Russia in 1900s).
+The book is about a secret Russian folk sect called the Doves (similar to the Khlysts, popular in Russia in the 1900s).
 In the house of the carpenter Kudeyarov, they hold orgiastic religious gatherings in honor of the Mother of God Matryona, who is supposed to give birth to the new Savior, the Dove child.
 The protagonist, a young poet-philosopher, Pyotr Daryalsky, joins the cult and abandons Katya, the symbol of pure and idealized love, for Matryona, with whom he is chosen to create a Dove child.
 Kudeyarov discovers that the lovers' trysts involve more than merely coupling for the sake of a spiritual cause.
 He becomes jealous and plots to kill Daryalsky, while he learns that money, eroticism, murderous conspiracies and fake rituals are the driving powers in the sect.
 Before he is brutally murdered, Daryalsky believes that he is involved in a struggle with an occult force.